DanCCroft/LSC-Serial-Parser/README.md

   that owns the output directories
 - In rare cases, multiple runs (e.g., SNC followed by SAMPLE) may be captured into a single file if a previous capture is not fully processed before new activity begins.
-This condition can be detected and corrected during analysis.
+This condition can be detected (e.g. via processing anomolies) and corrected during analysis.

 ## License